-Another vegan breakfast I had was at The Wave.
+Another vegan breakfast I had was at The Wave, which is now Steakhouse 71.
 Unfortunately, this one was a bit of a letdown.
-I actually love to eat at The Wave, and they have some great vegan options, just not for breakfast.
+I love to eat here, and they have some great vegan options, just not for breakfast.

 I try not to complain, but stuff like this grates at my nerves.

 In addition, I ordered the fresh fruit platter, which I considered a safe backup dish.
 And I was presented with this mediocre plate of fruit.
 It was fine, I guess, but I regretted shelling out $10 bucks for it.